- Prostate Cancer is the most common cancer in men and an estimated one in seven men will be diagnosed with Prostate Cancer within their lifetime.

 Early Detection Saves Lives

-The PSA Test is a simple blood test that measures the amount of prostate-specific antigen (PSA) in your blood..
+The PSA Test is a simple blood test that measures the amount of prostate-specific antigen (PSA) in your blood.
 Typically, prostate cancer glands release more PSA into the blood circulation than healthy prostate glands.
 Therefore, a high PSA level or a high rate of change in PSA may be a warning sign of prostate cancer.
+Speak to your doctor about your personal risk factors and whether the PSA test is right for you.

 Treating Prostate Cancer